ash322ash422/mongodb_tutorial/README.md

  Tutorial on MongoDB
  a) Download MongoDB from www.mongodb.com : Resources -> Server... -> On LHS click 'Installation' -> On RHS , choose your option...

 b) Also download Mongosh from same site.
-Its a zipped file.
+Its a zipped file, so you have to  unzip it and follow steps listed below to get command 'mongosh' working from command line.

 ######################################
 Steps to get command 'mongosh' working from  command line: